jamessealesmith/website/content/project/antenna.md

 +++

-Note: Although I have moved on to neural networks and other ML projects, I plan to use this project as a benchmark for future optimization work (including a neural network approach).
+Note: Although I have moved on to deep learning, I have really enjoyed working on this computational-intelligence project!

-This project uses Genetic Algorithms (GAs) and the Method of Moments (MoM) to explore arbitrarily branching antenna structures capable of producing complex radiation patterns that cannot be designed.
-This is an optimization problem with my work focusing on the antenna geometry and objective function.
+Our paper presents a novel optimization method used to design thin wire antennas to approximate any arbitrary antenna gain pattern.
+These types of antenna designs may be useful for specific tracking-search radars or telecommunication systems trying to maximize the antenna footprint without significant sidelobe power loss.

+A genetic algorithm (GA) is used to optimize the design of a thin wire antenna to match a predefined antenna pattern.
 Briefly, a GA can be organized as:

 <img src="/img/antenna/GA_overview.png" width="2000" height="1000">

 A GA is a classic optimization technique for working with antenna design.
-A classic problem is the "crooked wire antenna", where a GA optimizes thin wire elements to find the best antenna structure for a given problem.
+The predecessor for our work is the "crooked wire antenna", where a GA optimizes thin wire elements to find the best antenna structure for a given problem.
 Our addition to this field is the exploration of branching antennas.
 Rather than describing structures with a specific number of total elements, these antennas can be described with a "branching factor" and "depth", or:

 <img src="/img/antenna/branch_2d.png" width="1000" height="1250">

 Here is an example from our work where we have attempted to focus peak power gains in the first upper quartersphere of a radiation pattern.
 Can you believe that this antenna:

 <img src="/img/antenna/ant_struct.png" width="1000" height="1000">